ei5uke/mario_pytorch/README.md

 - ~~Somehow save the model for future use (i know there is someway to do this idr how)~~ **(01/08)**

 ## Diary(?) or Comments I guess
+*01/17/2022*\
+Ok yea I need to change this into a blog through GitHub pages or maybe Medium.
+Anyway, yea so I understand PPO decently well, and so I implemented it.
+Not exactly sure if it tests well on complicated environments but we'll see.
+Soon I need to learn how to do GAE and include entropy into our gradient.

 *01/14/2022*\
 I followed the DDQN algorithm and within like 5 hrs, or like around 20 epochs (which each epoch consists of 50000 parameter updates), it got an average score of 17, which although is much better than what I was doing before, it plateaus from there because epsilon is 0.1.
 Still need much tinkering but I think so far it's good.
 The DDQN algorithm is clearly working but now I need to figure out how often to consider an epoch and maybe somehow tinker more with the loss function possibly.
 I've uploaded updated code but its for breakout; when I get good scores on breakout, I'll try it on mario.